 Apology and acceptance…

 The next session, I asked Jack if he were ready to reveal what he’d talked about with me.
 And I watched as Jack tearfully apologized.
-There were tears in my eyes as well as Diane forgave him.
+There were tears in my eyes as well, as I heard Dana forgive him.

 She sounded, and looked, like she meant it.
-And she told him of her own insecurity and the shameful messages her mother had given her about wanting anything other than children.
+She told him of her own insecurity and the shameful messages her mother had given her about wanting anything other than children.

 So why did this conversation work?
-What were Jack and Diane doing that others struggle with?
+What were Jack and Dana doing that others struggle with?

-If the answer is “no,” then that knowledge is reflected in your everyday life.
+If your answer is “no,” you wouldn’t marry them again, then that knowledge is likely reflected in your everyday life.
 You may be bitter or detached.
-You may blame others for your unhappiness.
+You may blame them for your unhappiness.
 You may feel cheated or like life’s been unfair.
 You may be lonely.
 If you’ve been abused, you may have struggled to find the strength and the courage to leave, and are simply trying to survive.

 There’s so much sadness in that answer of “no.”

 If you realize you’ve hurt or disappointed your partner, it’s never too late to turn toward them — to ask for their understanding or forgiveness — to build a more intimate bond.
 It requires vulnerability.
 It takes courage.
-You have to risk seeing something in their eyes that will be hard to see or hearing something that’s painful to hear.
+You have to risk understanding and accepting their perspective, rather than arguing about the “truth.”